blulady/wwc_circleci/api/wwcodesvtools/README.md

 will have the "Bearer <token>" as the value in the request header.
 * You will be authorised at this point.
 You will see the lock icons closed as an indicator.
 * Click on each request and click on "Try it out" to send requests to the API.

+### How to create first few intial users in the local database
+* Run below command

+$ docker-compose exec web bash
+./manage.py loaddata api/fixtures/users_data.json

+This will create 3 users in the local db, one for each role (DIRECTOR, LEADER, VOLUNTEER) with 'Password123' director@example.com , leader@example.com, volunteer@example.com.